Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Conclusion

 Our paper argues that to cope with an accurate herb recommendation, learning must take into account how internal changes in taking medication for patients.
-Toward this, we investigate the TCM recommendation task from the novel perspective of incorporating the sequential visits for patients and develop a condition module to simultaneously learn the condition embedding and guide the next visit.
+Toward this, we investigate the TCM recommendation task from the novel perspective of incorporating the sequential diagnoses for patients and develop a condition module to simultaneously learn the condition embedding and guide the next diagnosis.
 We also introduce a knowledge graph to enhance our model.
 Experiments on a real-world sequential TCM dataset demonstrate the superiority of our proposed model, which mimics the consultation process of experienced doctors.
-As for the limitations, the patient's state transfer is implicit, and the dosage of the remedy remains unknown.
-In future work, we aim to address these limitations by representing the patient's state transfer explicitly and enriching the TCM domain-specific knowledge, including dosage information and contraindications, within the interaction knowledge graph.
+As for the limitations, the patient's state transfer is implicit, and the generalization ability of the model requires further consideration.
+In future work, we aim to address these limitations by representing the patient's state transfer explicitly, enhancing model robustness and enriching the TCM domain-specific knowledge, including dosage information and contraindications, within the interaction knowledge graph.